 Suppose you're looking to learn how to use this library and integrate it into your web scraping efforts or even gain more knowledge on top of your existing expertise.
 In that case, our detailed lxml tutorial is an excellent place to start.

 As stated, some websites are written using JavaScript, a language that allows developers to populate fields and menus dynamically.
 This creates a problem for Python libraries that can only scrape data from static web pages.
-In fact, as stated, the Requests library isn't an option when it comes to JavaScript.
+In fact, as stated, the requests library isn't an option when it comes to JavaScript.
 This is where Selenium web scraping comes in and thrives.

 This Python web library is an open-source browser automation tool (web driver) that allows you to automate processes such as logging into a social media platform.
 Selenium is widely used for the execution of test cases or test scripts on web applications.
 Its strength during web scraping derives from its ability to initiate rendering web pages, just like any browser, by running JavaScript – standard web crawlers cannot run this programming language.
 Yet, it's now extensively used by developers.
-Moreover, Selenium can help bypass CAPTCHA tests since the web requests are made through a real web browser, in turn allowing the scraper to look more like a real human visitor.
+Moreover, Selenium can help bypass CAPTCHA tests since HTTP requests are made through a real web browser, in turn allowing the scraper to look more like a real human visitor.

 Selenium requires three components:

-• Web Browser – Supported browsers are Chrome, Edge, Firefox and Safari;
+Web Browser – Supported browsers are Chrome, Edge, Firefox and Safari;

-• Driver for the browser – As of Selenium 4.6, the drivers are installed automatically.
+Driver for the browser – As of Selenium 4.6, the drivers are installed automatically.
 However, if you encounter any issues, see this page for links to the drivers;

-• The Selenium package.
+The Selenium package.

 The Selenium package can be installed from the terminal: